 In nearly twenty years of sharing recipes on this site I don't think I've ever posted a meal in a jar.
 I'm talking about the "just add water" style jar meals.
 The kind you can keep in the pantry, gift to friends, or pack with you for a road trip or camping trip.
 In contrast, I'm not talking about green salads in a jar, or burrito in a jar, or those sorts of meals.
 Just want to clarify.
 I like a meal in a jar that can be cooked in one pan and only requires water and perhaps one can of something (tomatoes, or coconut milk, etc.) to be great.

-I make a range of these whenever we go camping or take our travel trailer out.
+I make a range of these whenever we go camping or take our travel trailer out (and just posted a recipe collection of the ones I make most: Recipes for the Road).
 We've been doing a lot of fall/winter coastal camping and a cozy soup or stew always hits the spot.
 We were at beautiful Crystal Cove State Park for a few days last week and had to hitch up the trailer in the worst rain and wind storm to hit the California Coast all year.
 Complete laugh/cry mud fest.
 Torrential downpour.
 Sideways rain.
 This was the perfect hearty bowl of soup to thaw us out.

 Meal In A Jar Tortellini Soup